SPORTS RULES OF THE 2018 ETAPE DU TOUR

-L'Etape du Tour is a cyclosportive event which will be held on Sunday 16th July 2017 on the route of the 18th stage of the Tour de France between Briançon and the Col d’Izoard, and will follow the same itinerary.
+L'Etape du Tour is a cyclosportive event which will be held on Sunday 8th July 2017 on the route of the 10th stage of the Tour de France between Annecy and Le Grand Bornand, and will follow the same itinerary (hereinafter called “the Event”).

 The race will be timed and organised on roads which are closed to traffic.

-L’Etape du Tour is organised by Amaury Sport Organisation (hereinafter "ASO" or the Organiser with the support of "TDF Sport" and under the authority of the Fédération Française de Cyclisme (French Cycling Federation-F.F.C.).
+L’Etape du Tour is organised by Amaury Sport Organisation (hereinafter “A.S.O.” or the “Organiser”) with the support of "TDF Sport" and under the authority of the French Cycling Federation (F.F.C.).

-The race is open to everyone, be they licence holders or not, provided that they are at least 18 years old in 2017.
-Entrants born in 1999, who are under 18 on the date of the race, will have to provide written proof of parental consent.
+The race is open to everyone, be they licence holders or not, provided that they are 18 or over in 2018 on the date of the race.
+Riders who are born in 2000 who are minors on the date of the race must provide a parental consent form.

-The other competitors (FFCT, FFC PASS’LOISIR and SERVICE, FFC Management and Steward licence holders, foreign licence holders and non-licence holders) must provide the original or a photocopy of a medical certificate stating that there are no contraindications for them to take part in cycling competitions, which has been issued less than a year before the day of the race.
+The other competitors (FFCT, FFC PASS’LOISIR and SERVICE, FFC Management and Steward licence holders, foreign licence holders and non-licence holders) must provide the original or a photocopy of a medical certificate stating that there are no contraindications for them to take part in cycling competitions, which has been issued less than a year before the Event date.

-The medical certificate or the photocopy of the 2017 licence must only be handed over when you collect your race number at the host village in Briançon.
+The medical certificate or the photocopy of the 2018 licence must only be handed over when you collect your race number at the host village in Annecy.
 Medical certificates sent in advance, by post or e-mail, will not be accepted.

 Participation in L’Etape du Tour implies each competitor’s express and unreserved acceptance of the present rules.

-Registrations for the event can only be done on the online registration platform www.asochallenges.com and through approved travel agencies subject to availability from 19th October 2016.
+Registration for the Event may only be done via the online registration platform at the following address: www.asochallenges.com and via approved travel agencies subject to availability, from 17th October 2017, at 3pm.

-The registration fees will be indicated on the race’s website as well as on the registration platform www.asochallenge.com.
+The registration fees will be indicated on the Event’s website as well as on the online registration platform www.asochallenges.com.

-The organisation reserves the right to limit the number of competitors in the race for safety reasons.
+The organisation reserves the right to limit the number of competitors in the Event for safety reasons.

 Article 4 – COLLECTION OF RACE NUMBERS